cesar-ilharco/acl-2020/_pages/program/demoaccept.md

 ## Best Demo Award at ACL2021
 Congratulations to the recipients of the Best Demo Award at ACL 2021!
 ### Best Demo Award

-** EXPLAINABOARD: An Explainable Leaderboard for NLP **<br/>
+**EXPLAINABOARD: An Explainable Leaderboard for NLP**<br/>
-* Pengfei Liu, Jinlan Fu, Yang Xiao, Weizhe Yuan, Shuaichen Chang, Junqi Dai, Yixin Liu, Zihuiwen Ye and Graham Neubig *
+*Pengfei Liu, Jinlan Fu, Yang Xiao, Weizhe Yuan, Shuaichen Chang, Junqi Dai, Yixin Liu, Zihuiwen Ye and Graham Neubig*

 >This very useful demo allows the user to compare state of the art papers (or your own output)  from both a theoretical (explanatory) perspective AND actual output perspecitves, as shown in as many as 6 tasks (they claim they implemented 74 NER systems) on 3 dimensions: Interpretability (single-system analysis, pair-wise analysis, data bias analysis), Interactivity (Fine-graine error analysis, system combination), and reliability (Confidence and calibration).
 It is really a good tool to use on your own systems as you tune them!
+### Best Demo Runner-up

+**ESRA: Explainable Scientific Research Assistant**<br/>
+*Pollawat Hongwimol, Peeranuth Kehasukcharoen, Pasit Laohawarutchai, Piyawat Lertvittayakumjorn, Aik Beng Ng, Zhangsheng Lai, Timothy Liu and Peerapon Vateekul*

+>The demo provides interesting insights into a body of research articles, by ingesting a large amount of them.
+It allows the user to search for keyphrases and displays in return a graph with nodes representing papers, research topics, authors, affiliations, tasks, metrics, etc, and relations among them.
+This allows the user to explore the research space in interesting ways, for instance navigating from BERT to Transformers to RoBERTa, LongFormer.

 ## ACL-IJCNLP Demo Track 2021
 ### Accepted Submissions